Unlock Agile Project Management with Pivotal Tracker

 That’s because Pivotal Labs, the developer, is conservative in its principles and committed to the agile methodology.
 You can’t just build your own workflow on top of it.
 You need to learn their system and figure out how to apply it to your own business if you want to get any value from their software.

 On the plus side, if you know what you’re doing and you understand how to use the platform, Pivotal Tracker is pretty much the best tool there is.
 And it’s especially good for big software development teams with well-established processes who just want a tool that supports those processes while making it easier than ever to track progress during the build.

 If you’re happy to work within their constraints then this is the tool for you.

 Unlike most other tools, you can’t just rush in and start using Pivotal Tracker because it’s not a generic tool that tries to appeal to everyone.
-It’s not a Windows PC and it’s not even a Mac, it’s the Linux machine of the project management world which makes it powerful but misunderstood, and not something to be taken lightly.
+It’s not a Windows PC and it’s not even a Mac, it’s the Linux machine of the project management world that makes it powerful but misunderstood and not something to be taken lightly.

 We’re not going to go into too much detail here because we don’t want to scare you off, so consider this to be your crash course in Pivotal Tracker.
 You can wrap your head around the more advanced features of the platform later.